HdkTkhs/Vmol/README.md

 Sep.
 2nd, 2026
 Hideaki Takahashi,
 Tohoku University,
 Sendai, Japan

-# Overview
+# Current distribution of Vmol
 'Vmol' is a software[1,2] written with Fortran for the electronic density-functional theory (DFT) based on the real-space grid formalism[3].
 'Vmol' was originally combined with codes (produced by third parties) for the classical molecular dynamics method to build a QM/MM simulator[2].
 However, in the current distribution, only the core of the 'Vmol' is being placed on GitHub.